 Using this framework creates succinct and verifiable security requirements that can be easily executed within the Radix software.

-Numerous assets in OpenTitan require protection from an adversary to ensure its secure operation.
-One example is a random netlist key stored within OpenTitan’s one-time programmable (OTP) memory controller that is used to scramble user keys in order to protect them against physical attacks, such as those from fault injection.
+As you’d expect, many assets used within OpenTitan require protection from malicious adversaries.
+For example, there’s a random netlist key stored within OpenTitan’s one-time programmable (OTP) memory controller that is used to scramble user keys in order to protect them against physical attacks, such as those from fault injection.
 By using the approach described above, we created a concise security requirement for this random netlist key asset below:

 “RndCnstKey should not be read on the OTP outputs”

 A critical component of the security verification process is security analysis.
-This is crucial to ensure that the security requirements are concisely specified, as well as to assist in identifying unknown design weaknesses.
-By using Radix’s security analysis capabilities, we were able to validate that the random constant key never makes it to the output of the OTP controller in an unscrambled form, which is a good thing.
+This is crucial to ensure that the security requirements are correctly specified.
+It has the natural follow-on benefit that it assists in identifying unknown design weaknesses.
+Using Radix, we were able to validate that the random constant key never makes it to the output of the OTP controller in an unscrambled form, which is a good thing.

-While applying Radix to the OTP controller, we also identified intermediate values of the random constant key appearing on the output of the scrambler.
+While applying Radix to the OTP controller, we did in fact identify intermediate values of the random constant key appearing on the output of the scrambler.
 This is interesting and surprising, but was determined to be a low risk since the intermediate values are protected at the boundary of the OTP output.
-Even so, this information enabled OpenTitan to push a fix mitigating this leakage out of an abundance of caution to potential future threats.
+While the risk was low, OpenTitan nevertheless opted to issue a patch to mitigate this leakage out of an abundance of caution.

-OpenTitan is a powerful silicon root of trust design with comprehensive security features necessary for building secure systems anchored in hardware.
-Along with other best practices, defining concise security requirements and performing systematic security verification helps ensure these features are integrated and configured securely throughout the design lifecycle.
+Along with other best practices, defining concise security requirements and performing systematic security verification helps ensure these features are integrated and configured securely effectively hardens products through the entire design lifecycle.